BioTurboNick/StatisticsProtocols/Linear Regression.md

             - Weighted by a function of variance
         - Bootstrap CIs for regression
         - Apply a transformation
-            - See General Methods: Transform data (not preferred)
+            - See General Methods C: Transform data (not preferred)
 4. If nonlinearity is suspected
     - Consequences:
         - Model invalid
     - Solutions:
         - Multilevel model
         - Apply a transformation
-            - See General Methods: Transform data
+            - See General Methods C: Transform data

 6: Check assumption of normality
 --------------------------------

-1. See General Methods: Check for normality of residuals
+1. See General Methods E: Check for normality of residuals
 2. If nonnormality is suspected and central limit theorem cannot be invoked
     - Consequences:
         - CIs and significance tests invalid